thaibirding.com by Nick Upton

 Grass Owl Tyto Capensis - One was photographed at Mae Jan, Chiang Rai on 29th July 2006 and has been seen numerous times since, including confirmed breeding records.

-Mekong Wagtail Motacilla samveasnae - I am not sure when this species was officially added to the Thai checklist, but it was certainly recorded long before it was split form White Wagtail.
-There have been a few recent sightings from Ubon Ratchatani province.
+Mekong Wagtail Motacilla samveasnae - I am not sure when this species was officially added to the Thai checklist, but it was certainly recorded long before it was split from White Wagtail.
+There have been a number of recent sightings from Ubon Ratchatani province where it is fairly abundant.

 Little Gull Larus minutus - Once again I am not sure when this species was found but it was added to the checklist fairly recently and appears in the new Thai version of Boonsong Lekagul's Birds of Thailand.